More than you ever wanted to know about 0maths.

 The third child got frustrated at having to play a pretty basic game between questions - a game that took longer than the questions. ("Can't I just do the questions?")

 Since then I’ve been adding more to it.
 It’s been like climbing a mountain - every time the summit appears, it turns out not to be the summit.
-It’s now up to nearly 500 question types.
+It’s now up to over 500 question types.

 0maths has been designed to span the digital divide and be universally accessible.
 It should work fine on anything from a brand new laptop to a ten year old phone.
 Once it has loaded, it can be used without an internet connection.